 And in the more immediate term, too, geopolitical factors could also throw a spanner in the works of the nascent recovery.

-crisis is hitting the investment climate in Germany which has close business and energy links with both Russia
+The Ukraine crisis is hitting the investment climate in Germany which has close business and energy links with both Russia and Ukraine.

 Investor sentiment fell to the lowest level for eight months in April, a leading survey found.